 Section Principle Criteria Level "N/A" if the producer operates as the subcontractor of a licensed company.
-AQ 28.05.02 The producer uses packaging bearing the GGN label visual elements only for certified products and uses only packaging designs approved by the GGN label administration.
-A procedure shall be in place to ensure that only certified products are labeled with the GGN label visual elements.
+GGN label visual elements only for certified products and uses only packaging designs approved by the GGN label administration. ified are labeled with the GGN label visual elements.
 Packaging designs shall be approved by the GGN label administration before use.
-"N/A" if the producer operates as the subcontractor of a licensed company.
-Major Must AQ 28.05.03 Off-label materials (price tags, signs, leaflets, etc.) with GGN label logo used to identify loose products are approved by the GGN label administration before use.
+AQ-Smart 28.05.03 Off-label materials (price tags, signs, leaflets, etc.) with GGN label logo used to identify loose products are approved by the GGN label administration before use.
 Off-label materials shall be approved by the GGN label administration.
 "N/A" if the producer does not handle off-label materials with GGN label visual elements.
-Major Must AQ 28.05.04 Trade items and/or packed retail consumer items featuring the GGN label visual elements are labeled with the minimum information required by the GGN label regulations and sanctions.
+Major Must AQ-Smart 28.05.04 Trade items and/or packed retail consumer items featuring the GGN label visual elements are labeled with the minimum information required by the GGN label regulations and sanctions.
 Trade items and/or packed retail consumer items featuring the GGN label visual elements shall be labeled according to the GGN label regulations and sanctions.
 At minimum, the following information shall be included: - GLOBALG.A.P.
 Number (GGN) - Product name, including scientific name as listed in the GLOBALG.A.P. product list.
 Additional information may be shown on the GGN label visual elements depending on the requirements of the trading partner.
-No "N/A." Major Must AQ 28.05.05 If the producer no longer has a valid license agreement for the use of the GGN label visual elements, the packaging with the GGN label visual elements is replaced in the market with packaging without the GGN label visual elements, and all off-product label use is discontinued.
+No "N/A." Major Must AQ-Smart 28.05.05 If the producer no longer has a valid license agreement for the use of the GGN label visual elements, the packaging with the GGN label visual elements is replaced in the market with packaging without the GGN label visual elements, and all off-product label use is discontinued.
 If the producer no longer has a valid license agreement for use of the GGN label visual elements, records shall be available of instructions to: - Replace product packaging bearing the GGN label visual elements in the market with packaging not bearing the GGN label visual elements, and -Discontinue all off-product use of the GGN label visual elements.
 Major Must

 Section Principle Criteria Level If the producer is not willing or able to renew the license agreement for the use of the GGN label visual elements, a record of destruction or disposal of the remaining packaging with the GGN label visual elements shall be available.
-AQ 28.05.06 Products assigned for featuring the GGN label visual elements are identified and segregated from other products.
+AQ-Smart 28.05.06 Products assigned for featuring the GGN label visual elements are identified and segregated from other products.
 The producer shall have in place procedures to ensure effective identification and segregation of products assigned for featuring the GGN label visual elements.
-No "N/A." Major Must AQ 28.06 Food safety system food safety system in place at the time of the certification body (CB) audit.
+No "N/A." Major Must AQ-Smart 28.06 Food safety system AQ-Smart 28.06.01 For each postharvest unit, the producer has a food safety system in place at the time of the certification body (CB) audit.
 This principle and the relevant criteria shall be marked as compliant if the producer has been certified to a GFSI-recognized post-farm gate standard or to a third-party certified Codex Alimentarius-based HACCP system which is accredited at the time of the CB audit.
-No "N/A." Major Must Note: For transparency purposes, the type of recognition is indicated in the GLOBALG.A.P.
+No "N/A." Note: For transparency purposes, the type of recognition is indicated in the GLOBALG.A.P.
 IT systems.
-AQ 28.06.02 Documented procedures for managing exceeded legal limits are in place.
+Major Must AQ-Smart 28.06.02 Documented procedures for managing exceeded legal limits are in place.
 The producer shall have in place documented procedures in case legal limits are exceeded.
 These procedures shall include up-to-date records of all cases, including investigation, remedial actions, closure of each case, and notification to suppliers, to the producers of origin, and to the certification body (CB).
 Major Must